kubernetes/kubernetes/docs/proposals/pod-troubleshooting.md

 # Troubleshooting Running Pods

-This proposal seeks to create a mechanism to execute a shell or other troubleshooting tools inside a running Kubernetes pod, without requiring that the associated container images include such tools.
+This proposal seeks to add first class support for troubleshooting by creating a mechanism to execute a shell or other troubleshooting tools inside a running pod without requiring that the associated container images include such tools.

 ## Motivation